chaconnewu/awesome-augmented/original_awesomes/awesome-security.md

 - [OSSEC](http://www.ossec.net/) -  OSSEC is an Open Source Host-based Intrusion Detection System that performs log analysis, file integrity checking, policy monitoring, rootkit detection, real-time alerting and active response.
 It runs on most operating systems, including Linux, MacOS, Solaris, HP-UX, AIX and Windows.

 - [ntopng](http://www.ntop.org/products/traffic-analysis/ntop/) - Ntopng is a network traffic probe that shows the network usage, similar to what the popular top Unix command does.
+- [Fibratus](https://github.com/rabbitstack/fibratus) - Fibratus is a tool for exploration and tracing of the Windows kernel.
+It is able to capture the most of the Windows kernel activity - process/thread creation and termination, file system I/O, registry, network activity, DLL loading/unloading and much more.
+Fibratus has a very simple CLI which encapsulates the machinery to start the kernel event stream collector, set kernel event filters or run the lightweight Python modules called filaments.

 ### IDS / IPS / Host IDS / Host IPS